pjbcallaghan/Quintris/README.md

   - **Hextris** – Introduces 3 more unique block shapes
 - Grid-based movement, rotation logic, and line-clearing detection
 - Increasing difficulty as play progresses
+- A hold system, for players to store unwanted blocks
 - Score system with persistent online leaderboard
+- Original Tetris music and custom sound effects

 ---